dylanljones/emtolib/README.md

 > Python tools for the EMTO package by L. Vitos et al.

-Also check the official [pyemto](https://github.com/hpleva/pyemto) project!
+This project is a collection of tools to make working with the EMTO package easier.
+It was developed for **my personal** workflow, so it might not be useful for you.
+Also check the official [pyemto project](https://github.com/hpleva/pyemto) for a more general purpose tool.

 ## Installation